lecture

 Alex S. Jones, author of The Trust: The Private And Powerful Family Behind the New York Times, will give a lecture about Adolph Ochs

-Dr. James M. Lundberg, author of Horace Greeley: Print, Politics, and the Failure of American Nationhood, will give a lecture about Horace Greeley
+Dr. James M. Lundberg, author of Horace Greeley: Print, Politics, and the Failure of American Nationhood, will give a lecture about Horace Greeley.

 When possible, each lecture will be followed by a book signing with the author.
 Visit the H. M. Flagler & Co.® Museum Store for a wide selection of books related to the Whitehall Lecture Series.